 Reviewing games isn’t easy.
-Articulating one’s thoughts about what’s good and bad about a particular experience is exceedingly challenging in an industry where numbers and scores are so heavily scrutinized.
+Articulating thoughts about what’s good and bad about a particular experience is exceedingly challenging in an industry where numbers and scores are so heavily scrutinized.

 10: Masterful.
 Pushes the boundaries of what games are capable of.
 A must-play for any type of gamer.